Rejoan2020/Rejoan2020/README.md

 ## 🎓 Education
 - Brac University, [BSc on CSE], [05/2023]

-## 👨🏽‍💻 What I'm working on
-Currently, I am working as a trainee at B-jet (B-JET program is the global standard Professional Training program with the main objective of grooming and creating career opportunities for Bangladeshi ICT engineers).

 ## 🧠 What I'm currently learning
 I'm currently brushing my practical knowledge of JavaScript,React,Python,Django to improve my development skills and stay up-to-date with the latest technologies.